Rear Suspension, Differential and Drivetrain

 ... at which time I remembered that one of the things I'd intended to do when it was stripped-down was to renew the output flange bolts on the right-hand flange (the left-hand ones are OK but the right-hand were in a shocking state of corrosion and vanished threads).
 I tipped the diff. onto its side and once again removed the stub axle assembly:

-NB: I've been contacted (Oct.
-2016) by fellow 'wedger' Andy Lovett who has suggested I point out that Jaguar over the years/ models used different versions of these bolts, with about 5mm difference in the length.
-The correct (i.e. longer) type have the part number JLM442, as used on the XJS.
+Sometime after publishing this page I was contacted by fellow 'wedger' Andy Lovett who suggested I point out that Jaguar over the years/ models used different versions of these bolts, with about 5mm difference in the length.
+The correct (i.e. longer) type used here have the part number JLM442, as used on the XJS.

 Now, you can forget simply knocking these bolts out of the flanges, the stub axle bearing housing is in the way whichever angle you try it.
 However to fully-strip the assembly again risks trashing the outboard oil seal, obviously not a problem if you do it the way I didn't and fix all the faults in one go... so I resorted to removing the locknut and inboard bearing, which gained me just enough wiggle-room to be able to knock the bolts past the housing (sorry, another poor photo):